CHICAGO (WLS) -- The family of murdered Chicago Police Officer Thomas Wortham IV was in court for a second day, during another painful trial.

 Floyd and two others were convicted and sentenced to life for Wortham's murder.
 But an appellate court ruled there were problems with Floyd's fitness trial in 2015.

-Jury to weigh whether man convicted in CPD officer's murder was fit to stand trial
+Jury weighs whether man convicted in CPD officer's murder was fit to stand trial

 POLICE OFFICER KILLED